cnslab-network-security/homework1/README.md

 Once you install Docker Desktop and run it, you will be able to use Docker commands.
 You can check this by opening terminal and type `docker -v`.
 For example, in Windows, you can use PowerShell.
 In macOS, you can use the terminal app or iTerm2.
 If you see that the terminal prints a Docker version, you're now prepared to run our Dockerfile.

-This directory contains a shell script file, `run_docker.sh`.
-Open the terminal and type `bash run_docker.sh`.
+This directory contains some useful shell script files, such as `build_docker.sh` and `run_docker.sh`.
+Open the terminal and type `bash build_docker.sh`.
+It builds a Docker container image by reading `Dockerfile`.

+Now type `bash run_docker.sh`.
 You should see the following output:

 ```
 jinwoo@MacBook-Pro homework1 % bash run_docker.sh